bnorman98/VEEPS/README.md

 In this repository, we share the source code of VEEPS and an example data set.
 The generation of the data set is shown in manuscript.
 The data set is exchangable.

 ![alt text](https://github.com/bnorman98/VEEPS/blob/main/VEEPS_Arch.jpg?raw=true)

+VEEPS uses the following distance ratio which is a novel metric to monitor the actual following distance compared to the required following distance.